-HERMANN, Mo., November 26.
-EDITORS MISSOURI DEMOCRAT: Opposite the town of Hermann, in Gasconade County, is Loutre Island, an exceedingly fertile bottomland, occupied by slave-The property of these had conceived the idea of emancipation, and had stampeded accordingly.
-The recent election triumphs of the Democracy inspired the slave barons with new courage. and they followed their chattels even into German Gasconade with foul intent.
-The following letter tells the sequel: "HERMANN, November 19, 1862.
+EDITORS MISSOURI DEMOCRAT: Opposite the town of Hermann, in Gusconade County, is Loutre Island, an exceedingly fertile bottomland, occupied by a lave owners.
+The property of these had conceived the idea of emancipation, and had stampeded accordingly.
+The recent election triumphs of the Democracy inspired the slave barons with new courage, and they followed their chattels even into German Gasconade with foul intent.
+The following letter tells the sequel:

+"HERMANN, Nov.
+19, 1862.